Are earrings a sin?

 The verse is interesting because it gives the understanding that the ornaments and makeup would NOT be for nothing IF

 the lovers didn't despise you - due to the use of the ornaments/makeup.
-The lovers are the neighboring countries etc (Ezekiel 16),
+The lovers are the neighboring countries, also known as "whis world" distinguished from the kingdom of God; like seen in Ezekiel 16,

 and the use of ornaments/makeup would be thus used in the purpose of pleasuring them - not our brothers and sisters in faith.
 So is this a question of love of neighbors -